 Privacy & Credit Reporting Policy

-This policy applies to Ampol Limited (ACN 004 201 307) and its related bodies corporate (collectively referred to in this policy as "Ampol").
-Please note that in May 2020, Caltex Australia Limited changed its name to Ampol Limited and a similar change will be made to its related bodies corporate as we transition to our new and iconic Australian brand.
+This policy applies to Ampol Limited (ACN 004 201 307) and its related bodies corporate (collectively referred to in this policy as "Ampol", “we” or “us”).

-This policy outlines how Ampol manages the personal information and credit-related personal information that we hold about our customers, potential customers, contractors and others.
-Ampol is bound by the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) ("Privacy Act") and the applicable parts of the credit reporting requirements in Part IIIA of the Privacy Act and the Credit Reporting Code of Conduct.
+This policy outlines how Ampol manages the personal information and credit-related personal information that we hold about our customers, potential customers, employees, suppliers and others.
+Ampol is bound by the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) ("Privacy Act") and the applicable parts of the credit reporting requirements in Part IIIA of the Privacy Actand the Privacy (Credit Reporting) Code 2014.

-Under the Privacy Act, and throughout this policy, "personal information" is information or an opinion relating to an individual who is reasonably identifiable.
-In this policy, where we refer to "you" or "your", we are referring specifically to natural persons as opposed to other entities such as partnerships, trusts and companies.
+Under the Privacy Act, and throughout this policy, "personal information" means information or an opinion relating to an identified individual, or an individual who is reasonably identifiable.
+In this policy, where we refer to "you" or "your", we are referring to natural persons as opposed to entities such as companies, partnerships or trusts.

 Part I of this policy details Ampol’s management of personal information generally.